Kalindu12/mountain_Climbing_tracking_device./README.md

 # Mountain Climber Tracking Device

 This is the complete discription of creating, testing and working process of mountain climbing tracking device

+This project aims to provide a protective and secure system for climbers who traverse long distances in mountains.
+Climbers often face health and accident-related challenges during their climb, which necessitate timely and accurate information.
+Additionally, they may require advanced communication systems to seek assistance from relief groups, even in areas with poor signal conditions.
+It is also essential to ensure the safety of relief groups, so environmental conditions must be taken into account.

+To address these challenges, we have developed a hardware device that can be worn as a backpack.
+In its current stage, the device can measure the climber's heartbeat level and determine if it falls within a healthy range.
+If the level becomes too low or high without the climber's knowledge, the device sends out a danger signal.
+If the climber requires help from relief teams, the device automatically sends their heartbeat level, location, and environmental conditions, such as temperature and humidity, to the rescue team.
+Alternatively, if the climber can manage the situation without assistance, they can stop the device from sending out a distress message.

+One of the most significant features of this device is its ability to work in areas with poor signal levels.
+In future iterations of the project, we aim to incorporate measurement of blood oxygen levels and body temperature.
+These measurements will provide a clearer understanding of the climber's physical health status, enabling the device to send accurate danger signals to the climber and ground team.
+Moreover, we plan to include satellite connectivity to maintain communication between climbers and ground personnel.
+The Starlink project could be instrumental in achieving this goal